m3y54m/rtl818x-wifi-modules/README.md

 ![image](https://github.com/m3y54m/rtl818x-wifi-modules/assets/1549028/52e0b50d-faaf-4969-9c36-6f5ec6c583ae)

 The RTL8188 module has a different shape which you can use it in your customized hardware designs.
-There are different variations of this module which mostly have almost the same footprints and sizes.
+There are different variations of this module which mostly have similar footprints and sizes.

 ![image](https://github.com/m3y54m/rtl818x-wifi-modules/assets/1549028/b70b92c8-b2a4-40ac-946b-afee5e3e6f45)